 About Jim

 Jim Hanson grew up in the East Bay and originally heard about out the City’s development plans for Knowland Park from the East Bay Chapter of the Native Plant Society and the Sierra Club Yodeler.
 A landscape architect, Jim appreciates the subtle beauty of the native bunchgrass prairies and meadow lands of California.
 He has served on the Board of Directors of the California Native Grasslands Association for several years and was recently elected its President.
-He likes to take fellow Oaklanders and Bay Area visitors to the Knowland Park highlands to point with pride how a vibrant, busy city still keeps its natural wealth.Getting the public to pay for big Zoo Development in Knowland Park – Measure G becomes Measure G(otcha)
+He likes to take fellow Oaklanders and Bay Area visitors to the Knowland Park highlands to point with pride how a vibrant, busy city still keeps its natural wealth.Goats, Regrading, and ‘Genista’ roll into Knowland Park – Anybody have a Plan?

 It’s Your Zoo – You’re Paying (and Paying and Paying) for It